sozu-proxy/sozu/doc/debugging_strategies.md

 if the slab count and active requests stay the same but `sozu.client.connections` and/or `sozu.backend.connections` are increasing, it means sessions are not properly closed by sozu, please open an issue for this.
 (if the slab count stays constant, sockets should still be closed properly, though)

-### Openssl.sni.error increases

-Handshakes are failing because sozu does not have the certificate that is required by clients

 ### accept queue filling up